metascape/stateful_jobs/README.md

 end
 ```

-For a complete set of restful routes just use ´stateful_jobs_resources :imports´.
+For a complete set of restful routes just use `stateful_jobs_resources :imports`.

 View: